alex-magter/QuickYTD/README.md

 - Display the estimated filesize before downloading the file
 - Download directly to downloads or save in another directory

+## Legal Disclaimer

+This app allows you to download videos, but **it's your responsibility to ensure you have the legal right to do so**.
+Please don't use this tool to download copyrighted content without explicit permission from its owner.
+The developers of this app are not responsible for any misuse by users.

 ## Screenshots

 ![Main screen of the app](./screenshots/main.png)